hdrayka9060/English-to-Hindi-Translator/README.md

-A English to Hindi text translator using View.js and microsoft text translation api.
+A English to Hindi text translator using View.js and microsoft text translation api with functionaly of text to speech conversion.